Canonical · Category Definition

 What Defines the Category

-Systems belonging to the Coherence Governance Infrastructure category share several structural characteristics.
+Structures aligned with the Coherence Governance Infrastructure category share several structural properties.

 They: